mrcnski/believeobey.live/_posts/2024-09-23-the-law-remains.md

 %}

 {% include verse.html
-text="One who says, “I know him,” and doesn’t keep his commandments, is a liar, and the truth isn’t in him." verse="1 John 2:4"
+text="One who says, “I know him,” and doesn’t keep his commandments, is a **liar**, and the truth isn’t in him." verse="1 John 2:4"
 %}